jentery/dh150/index.md

 The first half of your log is due today.
 Reading break is next week (February 17-21).

+We'll return your marks for the first two workshops by today.

 ### M 24 February

 Alison Bechdel, *Fun Home: A Family Tragicomic* (coming soon) (2006; selections)

+We'll return your marks for the first half of the log by today.

 ### R 27 February

 Emil Ferris, [*My Favorite Thing Is Monsters*](http://jenteryteaches.com/noneshall/150/ferrisMyFavoriteThing.pdf) (2017; selections)

+We'll have a workhop (#3) today.

 Note that the 29th is the last day to withdraw from the course without penalty of failure.